sarahhenderson/Crafty-Social-Buttons/src/README.txt

 = Can I add a different set of icons? =

 Yes!
-There are instructions in the help section of the Plugin (pull down the help menu in the top right of the WordPress admin, or at the plugin homepage.
+There are instructions in the help section of the Plugin (pull down the help menu in the top right of the WordPress admin, or at the plugin webpage (http://sarahhenderson.github.io/Crafty-Social-Buttons/#adding-icons).

 = Can I add a different social/craft network ? =